-Through The Women’s Division’s 2017 Tzedakah Project, two life-saving vehicles were donated to Santa Barbara’s sister city, Mitzpe Ramon, and the surrounding areas!
+Connected to The Women’s Division’s 2017 Tzedakah Project, two life-saving vehicles have been donated to Santa Barbara’s sister city, Mitzpe Ramon, and the surrounding areas!

-A United Hatzalah Ambucycle and United Hatzalah Mini-Lance were dedicated in Mitzpe Ramon, Israel on February 2, 2018.
+A United Hatzalah Ambucycle was donated by the BL Manger Foundation, thanks to a Women’s Division member and Foundation Trustee, and an additional United Hatzalah Mini-Lance was donated by the Women’s Division.
+The Mini-Lance was officially dedicated in Mitzpe Ramon, Israel on February 2, 2018.

 Participants in the 2018 JFNA Heart to Heart Mission to Israel were in attendance for the dedication as part of a Mission extension to visit Mitzpe Ramon.

 A beautiful dedication and celebration was held at Mitzpe Ramon’s High School.
 The Mayor, Roni Marom participated in speaking as well as being part of the ribbon cutting ceremony along with Laini Millar Melnick, Board President.
 Gail Tennen, Board member, Doralee Jacobson, Leyla Williams, and Women’s division Director, Jilli Spear, all participated in the ceremony.
 The community expressed tremendous gratitude and appreciation for these life-saving gifts.
 The volunteer EMTs who will be driving the vehicles were there to meet the crowd as well.

 United Hatzalah Israel’s largest all-volunteer EMS organization, has been at the pinnacle of EMS innovation for the past decade, having introduced the ambucycle, a motorcycle with all of the medical equipment an ambulance carries aside from a stretcher, more than 15 years ago.